nguyenlamvu88/dsci_554_a7/README.md

 ### Configuration Files

-Here’s how each of these files contributes to running your React app on `localhost:3000`:
+Here’s how each of these files contributes to running React app on `localhost:3000`:

 - **.babelrc**:
   - Configures Babel to compile modern JavaScript (ES6+ and JSX) into code that browsers can understand.